 - It can feel very tricky at first, but remember that practice makes perfect!
 Some moms find that having an IBCLC help them with this position for the first time to be helpful.
 Many moms I see have their husbands help them the first few times with this one as they learn how to position baby and their breasts.
 Other times Mom can sit back and watch baby latch unassisted.

-- Being laid back can be great for mamas with oversupply or a forceful letdown because gravity helps to slow down the milk flow for baby.
+- Being laid back and in a reclining position can be great for mamas with oversupply or a forceful letdown because gravity helps to slow down the breast milk flow for baby.
 Babies who get frustrated by choking on the milk in other positions often like this one.